theokramer/ai_voice_notes/PRODUCTION_READINESS.md

 **File:** `ios/Runner/Info.plist`

 **Changes:**
-- ✅ Enhanced `NSMicrophoneUsageDescription`: "Nota AI needs microphone access to record your voice notes and transform them into organized, searchable text."
+- ✅ Enhanced `NSMicrophoneUsageDescription`: "Notie AI needs microphone access to record your voice notes and transform them into organized, searchable text."
 - ✅ Added `NSUserTrackingUsageDescription` for ATT compliance: "This helps us provide you with a better experience and improve our app."
 - ✅ Locked orientation to portrait-only for better UX (`UISupportedInterfaceOrientations`)
 - ✅ Kept iPad multi-orientation support